-French interiors exude a certain je ne sais quoi, and French people have a flair for the refined yet effortless home.
+French interiors exude a certain je ne sais quoi.
+French people have a flair for refined yet effortless homes.
 Their spaces might be chic, but they’re always welcoming and never precious.
 They’re classic but with a modern edge.
 And while the French feature pieces from some of the most iconic designers of the 20th century, their design never feels ostentatious.
 In other words, French apartments are just like the effortless style of Parisian women—simple and timeless.

 So how do French women achieve the perfect tension between different styles, periods, and formalities?
 We tapped the expertise of Constance Gennari, Parisian founder of The Socialite Family, a website that features the homes of everyday French families.
 Having visited and photographed the homes of hundreds of smart and discerning Parisians, she has a lot to say on the matter.
-We weren’t disappointed—find out what makes Parisian homes so covetable and how to achieve the look yourself.
+We weren’t disappointed.
+Find out what makes French décor so covetable and how to achieve the look yourself.

 Master the Mix

 “The French love to mix vintage and contemporary furniture, whereas there is more homogeneity in the American style,” says Gennari.
-French designers have no qualms about placing a modern chair beside an 18th-century dresser or having ultra-modern lighting against a ornate background.
+French designers have no qualms about placing a modern chair beside an 18th-century dresser or having ultra-modern lighting against an ornate background.
 It’s all about the dynamic tension that exists between different periods and styles.

 According to Gennari, there are three secrets to decorating like the French: being aware that perfection does not exist, knowing how to mix different styles, and being audacious in your choices.
 Don’t worry too much about how pieces will fit together; as long as the proportions are right and you truly love each piece, you will find your own personal style through trial and error.